gereleth/AdventOfCode2022/Readme.md

 Solve times from a single run on my computer.

-Days 20 and 24 could use some improvements.
+Day 24 could use some improvements.

 ![Solve times horizontal bar chart](outputs/time_stats.png)